kollalabs/slack-demo/README.md

-# Kolla Slack Demo APP
+# Kolla Slack Demo App

 This repo has example code for building Slack integrations using Kolla Konnect.